theS1LV3R/theS1LV3R/README.md

 ### Projects im working on and stuff (idk):

-- 🔭 I’m currently working on a small project for publishing text snippets, almost like twitter, except with the ability to EDIT SNIPPETS!
+- 🔭 I’m currently working on [CTFNote](https://github.com/CTFNote), a platform for taking notes for CTF's.
+The backend is made in express.js, and the frontend is made in Vue.js
-  The backend repo is https://github.com/theS1LV3R/mevn-stack-server, the frontend repo will be https://github.com/theS1LV3R/mevn-stack-client when i actually remember to create it.

-- 🌱 I’m currently (trying to) learn Vue.js to make the page mentioned above.

 ![theS1LV3R's github stats](https://github-readme-stats.vercel.app/api?username=theS1LV3R&count_private=true&include_all_commits=true&show_icons=true)